 Find One That Works For You

 Some are simple timers, some have profiles and progress trackers, most have guided meditations.
 There are many different types and they will suit different needs.
-Looking through to find one that appeals to you, and then try it for a week or two.
+I suggest looking through to find one that appeals to you and then try it for a week or two.
 I’ve put a summary below each app so you can skim through.
 If you’re new to meditation I’d recommend starting with one that has an introductory course – info on these with the summary.